mrstu/skagit_streamstats/README.rst

 The statistical code was largely developed by Hamlet and the timing code by Stumbaugh.

-Included here are components that were applied in the Skagit River basin.
+Included here are components that were applied for Skagit River basin project(s) collaborations between Barandaoda, Raymond, Istanbulluoglu, Stumbaugh, and Hamlet.

 Structure of Project I/O
 ========================